rsa17826/vex-plus-plus/readme.md

   - **settings**:
     - **path**: a string of points separated by commas each being an x, then y, that are used to make the path. the points are relative to the path node, not global positions.
     - **endReachedAction**: what will happen when the block reaches the end of the path.
+      - **stop**: when the block reaces the end of the path it will stop
+      - **loop**: when the block reaches the end of the path the block will go back to the start of the path and continue moving
+      - **reverse**: when the block reaches the end of the path it will go backwards
     - **startOnLoad**: when the level is loaded or the player dies the track will start immediately.
     - **startWhenSignalRecived**: starts to move when its signal is activated.
     - **startWhileSignalRecived**: starts to move when its signal is activated and pauses when the signal is deactivated.
     - **signalInputId**: the id of the signal it is listening for
     - **restart**: only available when using a button start mode.
+      - **never**: the path starts once and never again
+      - **always**: the path always restarts wherever any blocks are along the path
+      - **ifStopped**: the path will only restart if the path is stopped when its signal is received
     - **forwardSpeed**: the speed that blocks are moved at while going forward along the path.
     - **backwardSpeed**: the speed that blocks are moved at while going backwards along the path.
     - **addNewPoint**: creates a new point right after this in the path